Why You should ONLY fly Southwest Airlines

 It's kind of a bummer that most airlines charge extra for checking a bag these days, but again, Southwest is different.

 They allow up to two bags with no additional fee, which could potentially save you $200 roundtrip!
-I must admit that I really hate checking bags in general, but if I happen to buy a lot of stuff on a trip and want to bring it back with me, I know I won't have to pay additional fees.
+I must admit that I really hate checking bags in general, but if I happen to buy a lot of stuff on a trip and want to bring it back with me, I know I won't have to pay additional fees if I travel on Southwest.

 5. They'll reward you for dining out

-I don't know about you, but I'm really good at eating (especially while traveling!).
+I don't know about you, but I love checking out new restaurants (especially while traveling!).

 6. Their price match policy is awesome